First model from all-new, Chinese-owned, Volvo-engineered brand is a sharable crossover

 What is it?

 Dirty great SUVs might have had a poor eco reputation in the past, but Mitsubishi is hoping to alter that with the Outlander PHEV.
-As its name suggests, the Japanese SUV is now available with a hi-tech plug-in hybrid system, making it the world’s greenest off-roader.
+As its name suggests, the Japanese SUV is available with a hi-tech plug-in hybrid system, making it the world’s greenest off-roader - now freshly facelifted.

 The plug-in system is split into two parts – a 2.0-litre petrol engine with 119bhp, plus twin electric motors (one on each axle) pushing out a total of 60bhp and 245lb ft.
 Either system can also be declutched and used to re-charge the batteries.
 It’s possible to run the Outlander on electric-only for up to 32.5 miles – again, a theoretical figure – and when the batteries are depleted, the petrol kicks in.
 Think of it like the Toyota Prius, only with more emphasis on electric-only driving and better mpg and CO2 figures (yes, really), and you’re about there.

 Unfortunately, this is the Outlander’s weakest part.
 First, the good news.
 Under electric power, the Outlander is quick and quiet.
 The petrol engine doesn’t kick in too early (unlike on the Prius), and there’s plenty of poke on offer.
 But once the petrol engine comes on-line, the Outlander feels very dated.
-It’s far too coarse, and doesn’t provide much boost to the pace.
-Plus, because the PHEV is 200kg heavier than the normal car, it’s not only comparatively slow, it doesn’t ride as well, either.
-In fact, it’s really quite uncomfortable.
+It’s far too coarse (despite NVH improvements) and doesn’t provide much boost to the pace, because the PHEV is 200kg heavier than the normal car.
+At least the ride is better than before, and the steering sharper.

 On the inside